iamaanahmad/meteora-fee-router/README.md

 The **Meteora Fee Router** is a sophisticated Solana Anchor program that revolutionizes fee distribution by creating an "honorary" DAMM v2 LP position for **quote-only fee accrual** and providing a **permissionless 24-hour distribution crank** system with advanced pagination.

-> **💡 Built for Star Platform** - Enabling transparent, automated fee sharing between investors and creators based on real-time vesting schedules from Streamflow.

-## 🎯 Overview

-The Meteora Fee Router enables automated fee collection from Meteora DAMM V2 pools and distributes them proportionally to investors based on their still-locked token amounts from Streamflow, with remaining fees routed to the creator wallet.
+**Core Purpose**: Enables automated fee collection from Meteora DAMM V2 pools and distributes them proportionally to investors based on their still-locked token amounts from Streamflow, with remaining fees routed to the creator wallet.

-This system serves as critical infrastructure for Star's fundraising platform, enabling transparent and automated fee sharing between investors and creators based on vesting schedules.

 ## ✨ Key Features